Ruth Archibald

-Ruth Archibald (born 26 July 1949) is a Canadian diplomat and former political organizer.
+Ruth Archibald is a Canadian diplomat and former political organizer.
 She is the current Canadian high commissioner in Bridgetown with responsibility for Barbados and the Eastern Caribbean.

 Education

 Archibald is an alumna of Edgehill School, now Kings-Edgehill School, in Windsor, Nova Scotia.
 She has a degree in English and political science from Memorial University.

 Political career

 Archibald was an organizer with the Progressive Conservative Party of Ontario from 1972 to 1988.
 She was campaign manager for Dennis Timbrell in the party's November 1985 leadership contest, in which Timbrell was narrowly defeated by Larry Grossman.
 She later served as the party's deputy campaign chair in the 1987 provincial election, overseeing nine regional organizations.
 In August 1987, she remarked that more women were running for public office than was the case ten years earlier.

 The Ontario PCs were defeated in the 1987 election, and Archibald became employed later in the year as a special assistant to federal Progressive Conservative cabinet minister Barbara McDougall.
 When McDougall was appointed as Canada's minister of employment and immigration in 1988, she retained Archibald as her chief of staff and principal policy advisor on immigration issues.
 In this capacity, Archibald supported McDougall's efforts to significantly increase the overall rate of immigration to Canada.
 Archibald resigned in 1992 after a disagreement over the minister's decision to continue flying first-class on international trips despite a government directive that forbade the practice.